antronerds/r2-training-courses/docs/Methylation_analysis.md

 **6-1** Hovering over a probe in the ilmnhm450 track opens a message box with details about that probe, including its genomic position, strand, and a gene-region annotation — for example, "1stExon;5UTR" for cg08418978.
 The latter annotation indicates that the probe lies just downstream of the transcription start site, and is associated with transcriptional regulation (as are other promoter-associated CpG gene-region annotations, such as TSS1500, TSS200).

 Using this message box annotation, three promoter-associated CpGs of the different isoforms are selected as interesting: cg08418978 and cg22122715 (left, purple arrow) and cg25032595 (blue arrow).
-In the previous tab with the Heatmap, you can focus on them only by checking their boxes in the "Select reporters" table and then hitting the Next button.
+In the previous tab with the Heatmap, you can focus on them only, by checking their boxes in the "Select reporters" table and then hitting the Next button.

 **6-2** Figure 2-14 shows the updated Heatmap and R2 Genome Browser after the previous step (Step 6-1).
 The user could investigate the methylation profile of the three probes.
 Back to the example of "kidney" cell type (indicated in green by the "primary_histology" annotation above the Heatmap), the user sees two probes ("cg08418978", "cg22122715"; yellow in Heatmap) are unmethylated but Probe "cg25032595" (blue in Heatmap) is methylated.